The UK has introduced a points-based immigration system.

 Sign up for email alerts to get updates on the new immigration system:

-It will treat EU and non-EU citizens equally and aims to attract people who can contribute to the UK’s economy.
-Irish citizens will continue to be able to enter and live in the UK as they do now.
+The UK’s points-based system treats EU and non-EU citizens equally and aims to attract people who can contribute to the UK’s economy.
+Irish citizens can continue to freely enter, live and work in the UK.

 Visa application process

 New immigration routes have opened for applications to work, live and study in the UK.